Overseas Income and the Spouse Visa Financial Requirement

 Initial Application vs Extension

-The rules differ depending on whether you are applying from abroad (entry clearance) or from within the UK (extension):
+The rules differ depending on whether you are applying from abroad (entry clearance) or from within the UK (extension).
+You will also need to meet the English language requirement and pay the Immigration Health Surcharge:

 • Initial application from abroad.
 Only the sponsor's income generally counts.
 The applicant's overseas income typically does not count.
 The sponsor must show they are earning £29,000 in the UK or will be earning it on the applicant's arrival.